AnaTomomi/effects_spatial_smooth/README.md

 - regress_data.py

 ### How to?
 To preprocess the files, you need to have two files for each subject: rs-fMRI (EPI.nii) and the brain extracted image (bet.nii).
-You also
+You also need the BraMila toolbox.
+1. Choose the Atlas you want to use to create the ROIs.
+For the paper, we chose the Brainnetome Atlas.
+Run the file my_create_HOroimask.m file
+2. Change the paths and run the Bramila preprocessor with the same parameters as the ones stated in the paper.
+3. Check the quality of the preprocessing.
+The script ForwardBramilaQC.m could be helpful.
+4. Create the group masks by running my_make_ind_mask.m (start_from_epi)
+5. Average the ROI time-series.
+You may use the script pick_and_save_voxel_ts_wrapper.m for this purpose.
+6. Create the adjacency matrices using the script mycalculate_adjacency.m

+If you want to run the analysis with spheres of fixed radios as ROIs, you need to create the spheres first.
+The script mymake_sphere.m creates such spheres and the script my_correct_origin.m helps to translate the coordinates to the right format.

 ## Analysis
 ### Files